What is Trauma?

 How I work with Trauma

 If you have been affected in this way your Automatic Nervous System (ANS) has been disrupted.
 What this means is if the ANS is disrupted by Traumatic events it’s unable to regulate itself, leaving you suffering with recurring Traumatic symptoms.
 I work to support you to understand the neuroscience as to why your body, mind and emotions are reacting in this way.
+There are various specialised interventions that work well to process trauma EMDR and Somatic therapy.

 The main goal of somatic therapy is the recognition and release of physical tension that may remain in the body in the aftermath of a traumatic event.
 Therapy sessions typically involve me supporting you to track your experience of sensations throughout your body.
 Sessions may include breathing techniques, mindful meditation, and physical movement.
 I will ensure that you feel comfortable with me before we begin to work together in this way.
 Healing trauma requires that we work directly with our bodies to release what they hold, and forge connections between body and psyche that will enable us to integrate the traumatic symptoms.